ICIJ/twint2datashare/README.md

+# Goal
+This script is used to import twint json results into [Datashare](https://github.com/ICIJ/datashare).

 # What's before all of that ?
 Just use [twint](https://github.com/twintproject/twint) to extract tweets from USERNAME's account

 `twint -u USERNAME -o USERNAME.json --json`

+# How to install it
+## List of requirements
+* click
+* elasticsearch

+## Install requirements
+`pip install -r requirements.txt`

 # How to use it
 ## See help